yasoob/intermediatePython/decorators.rst

 Now we have our logit decorator in production, but when some parts of our application are considered critical, failure might be something that needs more immediate attention.
 Let's say sometimes you want to just log to a file.
-Other times you want an email sent the problem is brought to your attention, and still keep a log for your own records.
+Other times you want an email sent, so the problem is brought to your attention, and still keep a log for your own records.
 This is a case for using inheritence, but so far we've only seen functions being used to build decorators.